 The lack of awareness about psychological abuse causes women to assume they are experiencing “normal” relationship problems.
 This makes women extremely vulnerable to developing mental or physical illnesses and to experiencing more and more abuse.
 This is because women often have no knowledge of how the pattern of power and control forms over time.

-To address this knowledge gap, I’m going to post several blogs to elaborate on the following patterns of psychological abuse which are outlined in my power and control wheel discussed here.
-I’ll link to each one here as and when I post each blog:
+To address this knowledge gap, I have posted several blogs to elaborate on the following patterns of psychological abuse which are outlined in my power and control wheel discussed in an earlier post.

 One-sided power games

 Over-protection and ‘caring’